uber/cadence/tools/cassandra/README.md

 - You should see an executable `cadence-cassandra-tool`

 ### Do one time database creation and schema setup for a new cluster
 This uses Cassandra's SimpleStratagey for replication.
-For production, we recommend using a replication factor of 3 with NetworkTopologyStrategy.
+For production, we recommend also passing the `--datacenter` option (which uses NetworkTopologyStrategy), and using a replication factor of 3.

 ```
 cadence-cassandra-tool --ep $CASSANDRA_SEEDS create -k $KEYSPACE --rf $RF